gramaziokohler/antikythera/ARCHITECTURE.md

 **Key message types:**
 - `TaskAssignmentMessage`: Sent by orchestrator to agents when tasks are ready
 - `TaskCompletionMessage`: Sent by agents to orchestrator upon task completion
+- `TaskCompletionAckMessage`: Sent by orchestrator after recording task completion to signal that the task is closed for all agents
 - `TaskState`: Enum defining task lifecycle states
 - `TaskError`: Error information for failed tasks